iliapopov17/KEGGaNOG/README.md

 ## Tool name background

-`KEGGaNOG` stands for “KEGG out of NOG”, highlighting its purpose: extracting KEGG Ortholog (KO) annotations from eggNOG’s Non-supervised Orthologous Groups.
+`KEGGaNOG` stands for “KEGG out of NOG”, highlighting its purpose: extracting KEGG Ortholog annotations from eggNOG’s Non-supervised Orthologous Groups.

 ## Contributing
 Contributions are welcome!
 If you have any ideas, bug fixes, or enhancements, feel free to open an issue or submit a pull request.